fin123.dev

 The grid is the primary object.

-Mark cells as Assumptions or Outputs, save model versions, select Scenarios, Run, and inspect Results without leaving the spreadsheet surface.
+Mark cells as Assumptions or Outputs, save model versions, select Scenarios, choose company context, Run, and inspect Results without leaving the spreadsheet surface.

 The abstraction is not open, print, and close.
-It is select state, execute, compare, audit, restore.
+It is build, branch, run, explain, replay.

 fin123 scenario and results surface